-(B) CONVERTIBLE SEAT INSTALLATION A convertible seat is used in forward-facing and rear-facing position depending on the child's age and size.
-When installing, follow the manufacturer's instructions about the applicable child's age and size as well as directions for installing a child restraint system.
+(B) CONVERTIBLE SEAT INSTALLATION

+A convertible seat is used in forwardfacing or rear-facing position depending on the child's age and size.
+When installing, follow the manufacturer's instructions about the applicable child's age and size as well as direction for installing of the child restraint system.